profplump/esphome/readme.md

 Other files are configs for specific devices (or they are just cruft I haven't deleted yet)

 Some devices are re-flashed commerical hardware.
-Some of them are chip-swapped commerial hardware.
-Some of them are custom circuits.
+Some are chip-swapped commerial hardware.
+Some are custom circuits.
 Below are some that I have documented beyond their YAML config

 ## Aukey LT-T6